gomorpheus/morpheus-docs/integration_guides/Clouds/azure/scalesets.rst

 #.
 Select :guilabel:`SAVE CHANGES`

-The new Threshold will be available for selection in the SCALE section during provisioning or when configuring an App Template.
+The new Threshold will be available for selection in the SCALE section during provisioning or when configuring an App Blueprint.

 Edit Thresholds on an Instance